-- You still have to pay a deductible: Even when your insurer paying you most of the coverage amount, you still have to pay the deductible before your claim is settled by the company.
+- You still have to pay a deductible: Even if your payout is for most of the coverage amount, you still have to pay the deductible before your claim is settled by the company.
 This requires you to have enough money in savings to be able to bear the cost.

 Where to buy new car replacement insurance

 Not all companies offer you the option of new car replacement coverage.
 Here are some who do: